 The corresponding standard outer EtherType (TPID) values are RTE_ETHER_TYPE_VLAN or RTE_ETHER_TYPE_QINQ.
 It can be overridden by the preceding pattern item.
+If a VLAN item is present in the pattern, then only tagged packets will match the pattern.

 - tci: tag control information.

 - inner_type: inner EtherType or TPID.

 - Default mask matches the VID part of TCI only (lower 12 bits).